 So, at product development we use integration to check if the parts we are developing, fit together as intended to make the well-functioning whole product as specified, and these occasions we call Integration Events.
 Event since it is really taking some time, with many participants and we do not know the exact result that we will build the coming work on.
 Another way to put it is that during the systems design, the complexity level of the entire whole, has been reduced to complicated (in the Cynefin Framework), but which still means that we have some more knowledge we need to gain when we are integrating the parts for every iteration (of a few).
 One way of gaining this knowledge step-wise is for example by the use of a few planned prototypes.
 To summarize this, it means that we know that we with a few iterations of prototypes, can gain the knowledge we need to fulfil the specifications, but when testing every prototype, we only know that we can fix the problems we will find, since the problems are unknown.

-As you understand, false integration is definitely not the place where we want to be, but unfortunately it is easy to end up there.
+As you understand, false integration is definitely not the place where we want to be, but unfortunately it is easy to end up there, see also this blog post about artifacts that are negatively influencing our way of working.
 If we start with an agile team in a small company, it has definitely done a proper systems design (only an architecture is not enough) on the whole product, no matter if the team is working with modules or end-to-end functionality to the customers, or a combination.
 If we add some more teams, they will still have control over the whole product.
 But, if a big company starts its agile journey with one team, only working on a part of the total product, there is a very different scenario.
 The reason is that it many times means that the big company goes from the waterfall method with modules, to an incremental approach with features and user stories, end-to-end slices of customer value.
 This new agile team has no control over the whole, and if the agile journey with scaling frameworks continues like it often does by a bottom-up strategy, soon all teams are agile teams, but these agile teams together will neither have control of the whole.
 It will be like every agile team makes their own gig, and then we think we can just sum it up to an entire whole.
 To be clear this has nothing to do with agile itself, it is the scaling that is made wrong, missing the systems design on the whole.
 So, in order to avoid Big Bang integration testing, we have with this false integration ended up with, hmmm, let us just call it Gig Bang integration testing, to make it easy to remember.
 And with this gig strategy, dividing the functionality in small parts that is analysed, designed, tested and deployed by the teams, the risk is extremely high that we also end up lacking a proper system test.
 This in turn means that we not until our code are in production, can finally see if the code is working or not, since we do not have a proper system validation and verification.
 And without a proper systems design, most probably not.

 But, at manufacturing, we aggregate all parts together to the whole product because we know they will fit, since that has already been secured in the product development.
 This means also that we have no interdependencies or Integration Events.
 And if the product development has done a great work, the parts are easy and fast assembled at the Aggregation Points, i.e. enabling the Flow efficiency at the production unit to be high.
 We instead use the word Point here, since we know that the parts will fit.
 When a product is aggregated at the Aggregation Points in Toyota/Lean Production, which we can call Continuous Aggregation, it is refined in one of the many hundreds of simultaneous processes at every takt time, every few couple of minutes.
 Between the processes there is only a dependency, a clear handover specification of what to leave to the next process.
 Each car is like a value stream, or a pipeline, where parts continuosly are aggregated.
 Here is the picture of the aggregation in Toyota’s production of cars.